-In his sixth season at the helm of The University of Alabama men's and women's cross country and track & field programs in 2018, head coach Dan Waters has made an undeniable impact on the Crimson Tide.
-Waters has unified and transformed the program and made it one of the nation's most improved overall teams.
+In his seventh season at the helm of The University of Alabama men's and women's cross country and track & field programs in 2018, head coach Dan Waters has made an undeniable impact on the Crimson Tide.
+Waters has unified and transformed the program and made it one of the nation’s most improved track & field and cross country programs.

 Since taking over the program in June of 2011, Waters has completely remade the Alabama program.
-A multi-million dollar facelift of the Sam Bailey Track Stadium dramatically changed the functionality and capabilities of the facility.
+A multi-million dollar facelift of the Sam Bailey Track & Field Complex dramatically changed the functionality and capabilities of the facility.
 Those improvements are an outward reflection of the overhaul that has occurred within the team.
-In five years with Waters as head coach of the Crimson Tide, Alabama has developed into a complete program featuring top student-athletes in all disciplines.
+In six years with Waters as head coach, Alabama has developed into a complete program featuring top student-athletes in all disciplines.

-The foundation for 2017's success was laid in 2016 as Alabama recorded its best finishes under Waters at the SEC Outdoor Track & Field Championships in 2016 as the women finished sixth and the men finished third at the meet, which was held at the Sam Bailey Track Stadium.
+The foundation for 2017's success was laid in 2016 as Alabama recorded its best finishes to that point under Waters at the SEC Outdoor Track & Field Championships as the women finished sixth and the men finished third at the meet, which was held at the Sam Bailey Track Stadium.
 The finishes were the best since 1989 for the men and since 2006 for the women.

 Perhaps the finest honor in the Waters era was earned when the men’s track & field squad was named the 2014 Indoor Scholar Team of the Year by the U.S. Track & Field and Cross Country Coaches Association (USTFCCCA).